-Authored by Retired Director of The Immigrant Learning Center (ILC) Public Education Institute Marcia Drew Hohn, EdD, and published by the Institution for Immigration Research, a joint venture between The ILC and George Mason University, this latest report utilizes data and profiles of foreign-born workers across the U.S. health care industry in medicine and medical science, long-term care and nursing to reveal that immigrants are filling critical functions in the health of all Americans.
-Click on the thumbnails on the right to download the full report and a fact sheet.
+This report utilizes data and profiles of foreign-born workers across the U.S. health care industry in medicine and medical science, long-term care and nursing to reveal that immigrants are filling critical functions in the health of all Americans.
+It was authored by retired Director of The Immigrant Learning Center (The ILC) Public Education Institute Marcia Drew Hohn, EdD, and published by the Institution for Immigration Research, a joint venture between The ILC and George Mason University.
+Click on the thumbnail on the right to download the full report and a fact sheet.

 Click here to view recordings and presentations from the webinar.

 The report balances facts and figures with real-life stories of immigrants in U.S. health care.
-The report finds that despite comprising just 13 percent of the population, they play outsized roles in medicine, medical science and long-term care:
+The report finds that despite comprising just 13 percent of the population, they play outsized roles in medicine, medical science and long-term care.
+Immigrants make up:

-- 22 percent of nursing, psychiatric and home health aides, and
+- 22 percent of nursing, psychiatric and home health aides

-Get this and other reports on Immigration Research and Information, The ILC’s premier immigration research database.
+Get this and other reports from the Immigration Research Library, The ILC’s premier immigration research database.